 Tel Aviv is always a great place to be, but Hanukkah in Tel Aviv is even better.
 Where else in the world can you find an array of sufganiyot being freshly baked in practically every bakeshop, a multitude of menorah lightings to attend, and festive theatrical shows for the kids who are on break?
-The Festival of Lights is being celebrated this year from December 10th-18th.
+The Festival of Lights is being celebrated this year in 2023 from December 7th – 15th.
 There are tons of events to be found all around the city.
-It’s the perfect time to go explore new locations and try new things (we’re looking at you, dulche de leche sufganiyot).
-Here are some of the top events happening around Tel Aviv, and most importantly, where to find the best sufganiyot that will have you wishing that the oil lasted for more than 8 days!
+It’s the perfect time to go explore new locations and try new things (we’re looking at you, dulce de leche sufganiyot).
+Here are some of the top events happening for Hanukkah in Tel Aviv, and most importantly, where to find the best sufganiyot that will have you wishing that the oil lasted for more than 8 days!

-On December 23, the Bavli Community Center is hosting a menorah lighting.
+The Bavli Community Center hosts annual menorah lightings.
 The event will also have a parade of lights, donuts, candles, and performances.

 Eating sufganiyot on Hanukkah is a tradition, and we are all about tradition.
 These jelly-filled donuts can be found all around the city in flavors that will knock you off your feet.
 Not a donut person?
 Don’t knock it till you try it.
 These are donuts like you’ve never seen or tasted before.
-Roladin is most famous for serving up a huge variety of donuts.
-Try the ‘Banana Coffee Tofi’ filled with banana caramel or the mascarpone and red berries.
-Of course, since Tel Aviv is the vegan capital of the world, you van even find vegan donuts at Piece of Cake, a bakery with a few locations throughout the city.
+Roladin is most famous for serving up a huge variety of donuts, with innovative new flavors every year.
+Of course, since Tel Aviv is the vegan capital of the world, you can even find vegan donuts at Piece of Cake, a bakery with a few locations throughout the city.
 There are really donuts for every taste.
 See more on our list of the best sufganiyot in Tel Aviv.